renanrdaros/pycc2-solutions/README.md

 # Solutions to Python Crash Course 2nd Edition

 These are my solutions to some of the exercises in the book [Python Crash Course, 2nd Edition](https://nostarch.com/pythoncrashcourse2e).
-The repo also contains some of the examples presented in the book.
+The repo also contains code samples that show how to use some Python language features.

 ---